LifeAutomata/automata-core/README.md

 - F (fahrenheit)
 - C (celsius)
 - Any standard metric units (m, cm, s, ms, etc)
+- Any unit of computer storage (mb, gb, etc)

 And a location object or array that contains one or more geometries in [GeoJSON](http://geojson.org/) format.